 When you want a simple point and shoot camera that takes pics worth sharing, you want the Polaroid Originals OneStep 2.
 Look through the viewfinder, frame your photo, and snap it.
 It's really that easy!
 A fixed lens takes clear shots from as close as two feet away, and there's a built-in flash system for capturing indoor and low-light photos.
 The OneStep 2 accepts both i-Type and 600 films and is a good choice for all age groups.

 Fujifilm's Instax Mini 90 detects brightness, automatically adjusting the flash and shutter speed of the camera to give you perfect prints every time.
-It comes with a handful of mode settomgs, so you get clear images in any situation.
-The kids mode, for example, lets you capture fast-moving subjects with a faster shutter speed.
+It comes with a handful of mode settings, so you get clear images in any situation.
+The kids' mode, for example, lets you capture fast-moving subjects with faster shutter speed.
 Smart!
 The Instax Mini 90 is available in brown or black and comes with batteries and a neck strap.

 Crafted of heavy-duty cardboard, Jollylook's Mini is a vintage-looking instant camera with advanced settings not found in other models.
 You'll get a 110mm lens, a viewfinder, auto and manual shutter, and the ability to use seven aperture values.
 It's best for those who know a thing or two about camera settings, but also a good tool to learn photography.
 The Jollylook mini folds down to the size of a small box and uses Fujifilm Instax Mini cartridges.

 A perfect point-and-shoot